-During his tenure at Ohio State, Turner helped capture an NIT title as a freshman
+During his tenure at Ohio State, Turner helped capture an NIT title as a freshman and then led the Buckeyes back into the NCAA Tournament as a sophomore only to fall to Siena in a first-round overtime loss.

 His final two shot attempts against the Volunteers came as he tried to knot the score in the final seconds, but neither three-pointer found the bottom of the net.